mscrnt/TextAdventure/README.md

 # Text Adventure Game - Project README

 ## Introduction
-Welcome to our Text-Based Adventure Game, an engaging and interactive experience where your choices shape the narrative.
+Welcome to my Text-Based Adventure Game, an engaging and interactive experience where your choices shape the narrative.
 Enhanced with AI, this game offers a unique journey through a world of mystery and challenges, featuring exploration, interaction with objects and NPCs, and solving puzzles or completing quests.

 ## Features
 - **AI-Enhanced Gameplay:** Dynamic storylines and reactive game environments powered by OpenAI's GPT model, allowing for natural language understanding and creative storytelling.